luxonis/luxonis-train/README.md

 luxonis_train train --config config.yaml trainer.batch_size 8 trainer.epochs 10
 ```

-where key and value are space separated and sub-keys are dot (`.`) separated.
+Where key and value are space separated and sub-keys are dot (`.`) separated.
 If the configuration field is a list, then key/sub-key should be a number (e.g. `trainer.preprocessing.augmentations.0.name RotateCustom`).

 ## Testing